 Hello and welcome to The Juggling Chef!
 Inspired by a love of delicious food, I create recipes out of cheap, seasonal and sustainable food.
 This is not yoga- posing, smoothie bowling, mummy-blogger feeding time.
 It’s just good, wholesome dinner that even your nan could make.

 There’s a common perception that eating vegan is expensive, difficult, or requires strange and exotic ingredients.
 And there’s a few people out there who try and perpetate that (looking at you, Ella).

 Here, I want to bust that myth by veganising your everyday British food, and giving you ideas for no-nonsense, delicious, nutritious, and cruelty-free food.
 Eating any diet can be as fancy or expensive as you want it to be, and vegan is no exception.
 I usually feed myself for £20 a week, and bulk cook to save time, and have never felt healthier and more energetic than when powered just by plants.

-> ‘Vegan’ describes someone who doesn’t eat any ingredient derived from animals, which means meat, dairy, eggs and honey.
+***‘Vegan’ describes someone who doesn’t eat any ingredient derived from animals, which means all meat, fish, dairy, eggs and honey.
 Vegans usually don’t use animal products either, such as leather, suede, and things tested on animals.

-> For more information on vegetarianism and veganism, check out https://www.vegansociety.com/go-vegan/definition-veganism or http://www.peta.org.uk/
+For more information on vegetarianism and veganism, check out https://www.vegansociety.com/go-vegan/definition-veganism or http://www.peta.org.uk/